sensy-one/AirDot/README.md

 Recommended placement:

 - In the room where you want to monitor air quality.
-- On an open shelf, desk, or wall mount with free airflow.
+- On an open shelf, desk etc. with free airflow.
 - Away from direct sunlight.
 - Away from heaters, radiators, lamps, and other heat sources.
 - Away from direct airflow from HVAC vents, fans, or open windows.